boxwise/boxtribute/docs/adr/adr_statviz_fe_sharing.md

 1. same steps as for SVG.
 2. We create a separate public React FE which is hosted on some Google Bucket and whose route is used for the embed.
-3. We make a shared components out of the svg generation and probably filtering between the Boxtribute v2 and the Statviz public FE.
-4. We need to add a way in Boxtribute v2 to enable / disable public sharing of certain visualizations (only possible with the right permissions)
+3. We need to add a way in Boxtribute v2 to enable / disable public sharing of certain visualizations (only possible with the right permissions).
-5. The embed is then just a link to the public statviz frontend and the data is coming from a public graphQL endpoint.
+4. The embed is then just a link to the public statviz frontend and the data is coming from a public graphQL endpoint.
-6. (Maybe we want to limit the filtering/grouping options/range somehow)
+5. (Maybe we want to limit the filtering/grouping options/range somehow)

 #### What (minimal) work needs to be done on the BE side?